edinburgh-napier/set09121/lectures/lecture1.md

   <div style="float: left; width:60%">
     <p>Mathematics for 3D Game Programming and Computer Graphics.
 Eric Lengyel.</p>
     <p>Has a number of good bits of information and techniques.
 Easy enough to translate 3D to 2D.</p>
-    <p>If you want to get better at "games" mathematics I recommend this book.</p>
+    <p>If you want to get better at "games" mathematics I recommend this book.
+(Don't currently have a digital copy)</p>
   </div>
   <div>
     <img src="assets/images/hard_math_book.jpg" alt="book" style="float: right;  width:30%">